Trials (band)

-Trials was an American metal band who formed in Chicago in 2008.
+Trials was an American metal band formed in Chicago in 2008.
 They played a blend of groove metal, thrash metal and metalcore and their music also has melodic and progressive elements.

 History

 Origins (2007–2011)

 Trials was originally formed by vocalist/guitarist Mark Sugar and former Novembers Doom drummer Sasha Horn, sometime in late 2007.
 In an interview with About.com, Mark Sugar stated, "We formed...with only two members and the sole intention of recording a demo.
 The demo got more attention than we bargained for, and we gradually became a full band."
 As the band's demo gained notoriety in Chicago and beyond, the band recruited bassist Usha Rajbhandari and guitarist Remy Walle, and gradually began writing what would become their first album, Witness to the Downfall.

 Witness to the Downfall (2011)

 After several delays, Trials' first album, Witness to the Downfall, was released independently on August 1, 2011.
 Produced by the band, the record was mixed and mastered by German engineer Lasse Lammert.
 Artwork duties were handled by Seth Siro Anton, of the band Septicflesh.

 During the lengthy recording process, the band parted ways with drummer Sasha Horn.
 Adam Kopecky joined as the new drummer in 2010, handling all live dates in support of Witness to the Downfall.

 The album met with mixed reviews, most notably a 7 out of 10 in Metal Hammer magazine.